Coventry Building Society Arena: Rent dispute (2012–13)

 In December 2012, Coventry City owners SISU Capital became embroiled in a high-profile dispute with ACL over the rent arrangement and a lack of access to matchday revenue.
 The previously agreed rent amounted to £1.2 million per year, but did not give Coventry City access to matchday revenue.

 A deadline of 27 December 2012 was given by ACL for unpaid rent.
 After the deadline passed, a winding up order was enforced through the High Court.
-Subsequently, after ACL planned to place Coventry City FC Ltd into administration, the club itself entered administration, accepting a 10-point penalty from the Football League as a consequence.
+Subsequently, after ACL planned to place Coventry City FC Ltd into administration, the club itself entered administration, accepting a ten-point penalty from the Football League as a consequence.
 A further 10-point penalty was incurred when ACL refused to accept the terms of a company voluntary arrangement (CVA) proposed by the administrator.
-Coventry City Football Club has since been bought by Otium Entertainment Group.
+Coventry City has since been bought by Otium Entertainment Group.

 On 23 March 2013, Coventry City moved all its staff and club shop stock from the venue after a long dispute over rent and access to matchday revenue with the club.